MicrosoftDocs/iis-docs/iis/web-hosting/installing-infrastructure-components/deploying-updates-with-wsus-30.md

 1. **Automatic Updates**.
 This component is built into the Windows Server 2008, Windows Vista, Windows Server 2003, Windows XP, and Windows 2000 SP4 operating systems.
 Automatic Updates enables both server and client computers to receive updates from Microsoft Update or from a WSUS server.

-For a Step-by-Step Guide to getting started with WSUS 3.0, deployment scenarios, and processes (including unattended command line), visit .

 ## Software Requirements for Installing WSUS 3.0 on Windows Server 2008

 To install WSUS 3.0 on Windows Server 2008, you must have the following installed on your computer.
 If any of these updates require restarting the server when installation is completed, restart your server before installing WSUS 3.0.